-Refer to notes 5(b)(xvi), 7(c)(i), 15, 16 and 46 to the consolidated financial statements
+Refer to notes 15, 16 and 46 to the consolidated financial statements

 The Group has a significant amount of goodwill and brand names with an indefinite useful life arising from various acquisitions.
-As at 31 December 2022, goodwill amounted to approximately HK\$268 billion and brand names with an indefinite useful life amounted to approximately HK\$67 billion.
+As at 31 December 2023, the carrying amounts of goodwill and brand names with an indefinite useful life amounted to approximately HK\$271 billion and HK\$68 billion respectively.